Home > Recipes > American > Homemade Canned Dill Pickles

 First, you’ll prep the jars with an easy step for the canning process:

 The first thing that I always do before canning is to boil the jars and the lids.
-This hot water bath process loosens jar lids so when they cool, they’ll tighten onto the jar over time, and the hot jars themselves are cleaned wholly by the boiling process.
-This adds only 10 minutes to the processing time and is a simple step that everyone has the supplies for.
+This hot water bath process loosens jar lids.
+This way when they cool, they’ll tighten onto the jar over time.

 Speaking of supplies, here’s what you’ll need before you gather your ingredients: